-A snail steals the show from the headliners in International City Theater’s Southern California premiere of a musical based on Arnold Lobel’s beloved “Frog and Toad” books.
-As played by Broadway’s Jeffrey Landman (“Les Miserables,” “Falsettos”), the snail overshadows frogs, toads, turtle, mice and moles with a blazing star personality that transforms this vehicle into a show for all ages.
+A snail steals the show from the amphibian headliners in International City Theater’s Southern California premiere of a musical based on Arnold Lobel’s beloved “Frog and Toad” books.
+As played by Broadway’s Jeffrey Landman (“Les Miserables,” “Falsettos”), the snail overshadows frogs, toads, turtle, mice and moles with a blazing star personality that transforms this gentle, child-oriented vehicle into a show for all ages.
 Otherwise, “A Year With Frog and Toad” is most appropriate for preschoolers: Its practically plotless series of vignettes needs more dramatic underpinning to rise above such definitions as cute, pleasant or sweet.